-of variation in voter participation.
-After all, one might ask (1) whether "variation in the endogenous regressor related to [our] instrumental variable [has] the same causal effect as variation unrelated to [our] instrument" (Dunning 2008, 291) and (2) whether the effect we capture is politically relevant.
+Before proceeding, however, we must confront an important issue at the nexus of theory and method.
+While our weather-based instrument leverages exogenous variation in voter turnout to identify the causal effect of turnout on electoral outcomes, we need to consider the extent to which our IV approach will illuminate the electoral implications of endogenous sources of variation in voter participation.
+After all, one might ask 1) whether "variation in the endogenous regressor related to [our] instrumental variable [has] the same causal effect as variation unrelated to [our] instrument" (Dunning 2008, 291), and 2) whether the effect we capture is politically relevant.

-The first question presumes that turnout can be divided into two components, $TO_1$ and $TO_2$ , where the former includes all variation in turnout (exogenous and endogenous) that has the same effect on vote shares as the variation exogenously determined by election day weather, and the latter includes variation in turnout that has an alternative effect.
+The first question presumes that turnout can be divided into two components, TO_1 and TO_2 , where the former includes all variation in turnout (exogenous and endogenous) that has the same effect on vote shares as the variation exogenously-determined by election day weather, and the latter includes variation in turnout that has an alternative effect.
 The question is: how much variation is contained by each component?
-Without additional instruments to allow us to test empirically whether different components of the variation in voter turnout have similar or different effects on vote shares, we must rely on theory to answer this question (Dunning 2008, 301).
+Without additional instruments to allow us to empirically test whether different components of the variation in voter turnout have similar or different effects on vote shares, we must rely on theory to answer this question (Dunning 2008, 301).